 Enter the house, uncover the secrets

 Hello Neighbor is a survival horror stealth game for Windows, Android, and iOS that turns an unassuming suburban house into a labyrinth of puzzles and tension.
 Developed by Russian video game studio, Dynamic Pixels, and published by tinyBuild, you take on the role of a young intruder as he tries to unravel whatever dark secrets lie in the depths of the fortress across the street.
+It is now available for Windows 11.

 Keep one step ahead of the adaptive AI